mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

     \sum\limits_{j=1}^n {V}_{j}^{(\nu-1)} (G_{ij}\sin\theta_{ij}^{(\nu-1)}-B_{ij}\cos\theta_{ij}^{(\nu-1)}) - \cfrac{{Q}_{i}}{{V}_{i}^{(\nu-1)}},
     \;\;\; i \in \mathcal{N}_{\text{pq}}.
 ```
-The resulting vectors from these calculations are stored in the `algorithm` variable of the `Result` composite type and can be accessed through the following:
+The resulting vectors from these calculations are stored in the `model` variable of the `Result` composite type and can be accessed through the following:
 ```@repl PowerFlowSolution
-𝐡ₚ = result.algorithm.active.increment
+𝐡ₚ = result.model.active.increment
-𝐡ₒ = result.algorithm.reactive.increment
+𝐡ₒ = result.model.reactive.increment
 ```

 In addition to computing the mismatches in active and reactive power injection, the [`mismatch!`](@ref mismatch!) function also returns the maximum absolute values of these mismatches.
 These maximum values are used as termination criteria for the iteration loop if both are less than a predefined stopping criterion ``\epsilon``: